IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 * Then select the packaged contract: `auction@0.0.1 Packaged`  **Note** The 0.0.1 comes from your package.json line:  `"version": "0.0.1"`

-After the install is complete, you should get a message `Successfuly installed on peer peer0.org1.example.com`.
+After the install is complete, you should get a message `Successfully installed on peer peer0.org1.example.com`.
 You should also see that the contract is listed under `Installed` under `Local Fabric Ops`.

+### Instantiate

 * And then instantiate it on the channel by clicking on `+ Instantiate` and choose `mychannel`.
 Select `auction@0.0.1 Installed`.

+* Under **Smart Contracts** you will see a section that says **Instantiated**.
+Click on `+ Instantiate`.

+* The extension will then ask you which channel to instantiate the smart contract on – choose `mychannel`.

+* The extension will then ask you which contract and version to instantiate — choose `auction@0.0.1`.

+* The extension will then ask you which function to call — type in `instantiate`

+* Next, it will ask you for the arguments.
+There are none, so just hit enter.

 <p align="center">
   <img src="doc-images/instantiate.png">